adamlglover/Sharp/README.md

 </a>
 </div>

-# The Sharp Programming Language
+# The Test Branch
-Sharp is an open source Programming Language that makes it easy to build simple, reliable, and efficient software for both new and advanced users.
+This branch is specifically used for testing all of sharp's software.